AlexRapala/fitness/README.md

 #### Fitness App

-A simple Trianing Log for simple workouts
+A simple Training Log for simple workouts

 #### Running the server